-- To reduce unnecessary exposures, NC DHHS encourages healthcare facilities and providers to maximize the use of: - Telehealth/televideo and telephone triage to assess clinical status of patients with respiratory illnesses.
-Telehealth is broadly being covered at parity for most patients with private insurance, Medicare and Medicaid so should be used whenever clinically appropriate in lieu of in-person encounters. - Engineering and administrative controls such as prompt detection, effective triage and patient isolation.
-See Hierarchy of Controls for more information. - Patients should be asked to wear a surgical mask as soon as they are identified as having symptoms of respiratory illness. - Patients with known or suspected COVID-19 should continue to wear a mask when healthcare providers are present in room or if they must be moved from their room. - Healthcare facilities and systems are encouraged to established designated areas and teams for patients with suspected COVID-19 to the extent possible. - Health care teams should wipe down surfaces with EPA registered disinfectant effective against coronaviruses in between patient consults. - Hospitals and other healthcare settings should consider routine use of face masks and gloves for all patient interactions, if supplies are sufficient. - Clinicians should wear respiratory protection for interview and examination of patients with respiratory illnesses.
+To reduce unnecessary exposures, NC DHHS encourages healthcare facilities and providers to maximize the use of

+- Telehealth for symptom assessment and management as described above - Engineering and administrative controls such as prompt detection, effective triage and patient isolation.
+See Hierarchy of Controls for more information. - Schedule patients with respiratory illness at a time that may be less busy (e.g., beginning of the day or end of the day) and flag that the patients has flu-like symptoms, so they are identified ahead of time. - Post signs on entrance instructing patients to alert staff if they have respiratory symptoms as soon as they arrive. - Patients should be asked to wear a surgical mask as soon as they are identified as having symptoms of respiratory illness and isolated in a separate area or private, well-ventilated room or as soon as possible. - Front desk and triage personnel should use physical barriers (such as windows) when possible or maintain spatial distance of 6 ft from patient with respiratory illness.
+No specific personal protective equipment is required for these staff members. - Patients with known or suspected COVID-19 should continue to wear a mask when healthcare providers are present in room or if they must be moved from their room. - Healthcare facilities and systems are encouraged to established designated areas, sites, and teams for patients with suspected COVID-19 to the extent possible. - Health care teams should wipe down surfaces with EPA registered disinfectant effective against coronaviruses in between patient consults. - Hospitals and other healthcare settings should consider routine use of face masks and gloves for all patient interactions, if supplies are sufficient. - Clinicians should wear respiratory protection for interview and examination of patients with respiratory illnesses.
 Either surgical mask or N-95 respirator are appropriate. - On March 10, the CDC updated PPE recommendations for the care of patients with known or suspected COVID-19.
-Surgical face masks are an acceptable alternative to respirators (e.g., N95) if not performing and aerosol-generating procedure - Current recommendations include the use of: - Surgical face mask OR fit-tested NIOSH-approved N95 or higher-level respirators - Gowns, gloves and eye protection (e.g., goggles or face shield) - Private room with the door closed - If conducting an aerosol-generating procedure (e.g., nebulizer treatment, intubation), then a respirator (e.g., N95) should be worn (not a facemask) and the procedure should be conducted in a negative pressure room (e.g., AIIR). - As the situation continues to evolve, please find updated CDC guidance.
+Surgical face masks are an acceptable alternative to respirators (e.g., N95) if not performing and aerosol-generating procedure - Current recommendations include the use of: - Surgical face mask OR fit-tested NIOSH-approved N95 or higher-level respirators - Gowns, gloves and eye protection (e.g., goggles or face shield) - Private room with the door closed - If conducting an aerosol-generating procedure (e.g., nebulizer treatment, intubation), then a respirator (e.g., N95) should be worn (not a facemask) and the procedure should be conducted in a negative pressure room (e.g., AIIR). - As the situation continues to evolve, please find updated CDC guidance. - Use Strategies for Preservation and Management of Scarce Medical Resources. - Strategies for Scarce Resource Situations (March 13, 2020) - NC Healthcare Supply Conservation Considerations (Feb.
+27, 2020) - DOL Interim Guidance on COVID-19 Use of Filtering Facepiece Respirators After Their Expiration Date (March 13, 2020)